joshua1988/vue-eslint-strict/README.md

 Save this as a preset for future projects? n
 ```

-3. install the npm package
+Then, install the npm package

 ```
 $ npm i @marvue/eslint-config-vue-strict
 ```

-4. change the eslint config file `.eslintrc`
+Change the eslint config file `.eslintrc`

 ```js
 {